rvlieshout/NuGetDocs/site/Docs/Reference/Package-Manager-Console-PowerShell-Reference.markdown

     PM> Get-Package

-Returns the packages installed in the default project.
+Returns the packages installed in the entire solution.

     PM> Get-Package -ListAvailable